 But to us percussionists, living this way is the most natural thing in the world.
 Who would choose to go without such immediacy and childish playfulness?
 What is a rhythm other than just a pattern observed through time?
 What could be more fundamental than that?
 All conscious beings search for structure in the sounds around them, and we can’t predict the future without a feeling for regularity.
 An infant can tap in rhythm long before they can sing in key – perhaps compulsive drummers are just keeping the habit up.

 These stereotypes are not confined to the West.
 The history of North Indian tabla is also full of colourful characters, and heroes who perform extraordinary feats of virtuosity in chaotic circumstances.
 They totally dedicate themselves to the tala cycles, drawing on supernatural powers to aid in their quest.
 Blues and rock have a penchant for self-mythologising, but how often do their tales involve rival kings, battle scenes, or dramatic divine interventions?

 All societies romanticise their extreme and creative characters, and revel in lurid anecdotes.
 This article features plenty of them, but we do ourselves a disservice if we stop there.
 We want to understand how our drummers actually relate to the world, and why the East and West seem to build similar mythologies around them.
 Do they genuinely share particular psychological traits?
 Or does society always find comfort in painting the percussionist as a certain kind of outsider?
 What, if anything, is really up with drummers?

-[Full article coming soon…lots to research]
+[Full article forthcoming…lots to research!]

 George Howlett is a London-based musician and writer.
 I play guitar, tabla, and santoor, loosely focusing on jazz, rhythm, and global improvisation.
 Above all I seek to enthuse fellow sonic searchers, interconnecting fresh vibrations with the human voices, cultures, and passions behind them.